euler-xyz/evk-periphery/docs/swaps.md

 F5.
 Sell deposit from one vault (A) to repay debt in another (B) when exact output is unavailable

 For some token pairs, the exact output swap might not be available at all, or the price impact might be too big due to poor liquidity in Uniswap.
 In such cases to repay the full debt:
 - find an exact input payload on 1Inch or Uniswap Auto Router, to buy slightly **more** of the output token than is necessary to repay the debt, taking into account slippage on exchanges and interest accrual between the payload generation and transaction execution.
-E.g., binary search input amount that yields 102% of the current debt.
+E.g., binary search input amount that yields 102% of the current debt (2% slippage limit).
 Set the receiver to the liability vault.
 - create EVC batch with the following items:
   - `A.withdraw` the required input token amount to the swapper contract
-  - `Swapper.swap` - `exact input` on the selected handler
+  - `Swapper.swap` - `target debt` on the generic handler.
+The `amountOut` should be set to the amount of debt the user requested to have after the operation.
+Set to zero, to repay full debt.
-  - `SwapVerifier.verifyAmountMinAndSkim` check that the minimum required amount was bought and claim it for the user
+  - `SwapVerifier.verifyDebtMax` check that the user's debt matches the expectations
-  - `B.repayWithShares` setting the amount to max uint256.
-Debt should be removed to zero, with the remainder of the output token deposited in B vault for the borrower.